kashyapshah/IS-27-Full-Stack-Developer-Assessment/README.md

     - README.md

 #You can run the above code with two techniques
-1. using docker command and
+1. using the docker command and
-2. running frontend and backend individually
+2. running backend and frontend individually

 Method 1:
 # Run the below docker command